- Traditional mergers and acquisitions processes are antiquated and many companies can benefit by switching to agile project management practices.

 The M&A industry can easily incorporate lessons from these successful implementations into a model tailored to their specific management needs.

-Below are the five core principles of Agile project management.
-Each of these principles, if implemented correctly, can greatly improve the functionality and efficiency of M&A dealmaking:
+Below are the five core principles of agile project management.
+Each of these principles, if implemented correctly, can greatly improve the functionality and efficiency of M&A dealmaking.

-1. Individuals and interactions over processes and tools.
+1. Individuals and interactions over processes and tools

-People come first in Agile management.
+People come first in agile management.
 It is essential that deal teams have the support they need in order to close M&A transactions successfully.
 That means creating a collaborative work environment that encourages creative thinking.
 Teams must speak to one another to solve problems and should be allowed to voice concerns or think of ways to improve their environment at work.

-2. Meaningful progress over comprehensive documentation.
+2. Meaningful progress over comprehensive documentation

-3. Real-time collaboration over batch work.
+3. Real-time collaboration over batch work

-4. Responding to change over following a plan.
+4. Responding to change over following a plan

 M&A transactions are fluid and unpredictable.
-Therefor, teams cannot easily follow linear project plans and must be able to respond quickly to change.
+Therefore, teams cannot easily follow linear project plans and must be able to respond quickly to change.
 Agile management encourages teams to focus on responding to change rather than trying to follow a set, overarching plan.
 This mindset will allow teams to deliver what clients need quickly and more accurately.

-5. Transparency over implicit assumptions.
+5. Transparency over implicit assumptions

 Within M&A deals, many critical decisions are made based on complex sets of data.
 In order to maximize the value of the deal, M&A teams need a clear understanding of progress, challenges, risks and obstacles that must be addressed.
 This requires transparency and centralized information/communication for all team members to follow.

-Rather than a predictive, sequential, rigid approach, Agile is adaptive, iterative and flexible.
-No matter which side of an M&A deal you're on, Agile is especially well-suited for this highly dynamic process.
+Rather than a predictive, sequential, rigid approach, agile is adaptive, iterative and flexible.
+No matter which side of an M&A deal you're on, agile is especially well suited for this highly dynamic process.